 Abusive relationships have good times and bad times.
 Part of what makes dating violence so confusing is that there is love mixed with the abuse.
 This can make it hard to tell if you're really being abused.
-If you're not sure, see the Signs of Domestic Violence section of this topic.
+If you're not sure, see Signs of Domestic Violence.

 You deserve to be treated in a loving, respectful way at all times by your boyfriend or girlfriend.